 Maastricht University encourages open access publication of research, in accordance with national policy.
-More info about open access can be found on this UM Library page on Open Access, including contact info of the library's Open Access team, which is available for questions.
+More info about open access can be found here, including contact info of the library's Open Access team, which is available for questions.
 Maastricht University has agreements with many scientific publishers, allowing Maastricht University researchers and PhD candidates (internal and external) to publish open access free of charge.
 PhD candidates can check whether an agreement exists with a journal/publisher that they want to publish in, meaning that a reduced or no fee needs to be paid.
 You can search for journals using the following Open Access Journal Browser.
 Many major journals in our area are on this list: Medical Education, Medical Teacher, and so on.
 In case costs are charged for open access publication, PhD candidates need to cover these from their individual research budgets.